The W3

 MAY 1

-Fall semester W3 students must submit a W3 proposal to the link on Lyceum.
+Fall semester W3 students must submit a W3 proposal via the upload link on this page.
 Students interested in pursuing honors are advised to submit the strongest possible proposals.
 The ES Committee may ask these students to submit an additional proposal in the fall.

 FIRST MONDAY OF FALL SEMESTER